ESTEI9/Raw-Code/Server Side Events/README.md

-# Raw-Code
+# Server Side Events
-Code samples for assessment

-These code samples are simply for evaluation purposes only, to hightlight my current skills in various javascript libraries, HTML, CSS & PHP.
+New need for a clients virtual office created the need to learn server side events, differences in MIME types, etc.